jonnor/ESC-CNN-microcontroller/report/report.md

 can be summarized in the following procedure:

 1. Sample a mini-batch of data
-2. Forward propagate the data to compute output probabilities, calculate loss
+2. Forward propagate the data to compute output probabilities, calculate the loss
-3. Backpropagate the errors to compute error gradients in entire network
+3. Backpropagate the errors to compute error gradients in the entire network
 4. Update each weight by moving a small amount against the gradient
 5. Go to 1) until all batches of all epochs are completed

-Gradient Descent is not guaranteed to find a globally optimal minima, but with suitable choices of hyperparameters can normally find local minima that are good-enough.
+Gradient Descent is not guaranteed to find a globally optimal minimum, but with suitable choices of hyperparameters can normally find local minima that are good-enough.
 It has also been argued that a global optimum on the training set might not be desirable, as it is unlikely to generalize well[@LossSurfaceNeuralNetworks].